Alag-101/Reignite/README.md

-# Echo State Bridge
+# Reignite

-Echo State Bridge is a prototype system for preserving user intent, reasoning, and workflow continuity across interruptions in AI-assisted multi-step tasks.
+Reignite is a prototype system for preserving user intent, reasoning, and workflow continuity across interruptions in AI-assisted multi-step tasks.